addyosmani/backbone-fundamentals/README.md

 ###Practical

 For this practical, we're going to once again look at extending the popular Backbone Todo application.
 Rather than relying on localStorage for data persistence, we're going to switch to storing Todos in a MongoDB document-store instead.
-The code for this practical can be found at: https://github.com/addyosmani/backbone-boilerplates/tree/master/option2
+The code for this practical can be found in `practicals\stacks\option2`

 **app.js**